Rachel Jackson: Election of 1828 and death

-According to Ann Toplovich, executive director of the Tennessee Historical Society, John Quincy Adams' presidential campaigns targeted Jackson's "passion and lack of self-control" in both 1824 and 1828, "making it central to the argument that he would devastate the integrity of the Republic and its institutions."
+According to Toplovich, John Quincy Adams' presidential campaigns targeted Jackson's "passion and lack of self-control" in both 1824 and 1828, "making it central to the argument that he would devastate the integrity of the Republic and its institutions."
 One newspaper ran an article asking, "'Ought a convicted adulteress and her paramour husband to be placed in the highest offices of this free and Christian land?'"

 The publicity surrounding her and the public knowledge of what was considered a very private matter caused Rachel to sink into depression.
 She reputedly told a friend "I would rather be a doorkeeper in the house of God than live in that palace in Washington."
 Adding to her stress, in 1828, Lyncoya Jackson died at the Hermitage.
-Between the scandal, her son's death, and a heart condition she spent much of the campaign depressed and crying.
+Between the scandal, her son's death, and a heart condition, she spent much of the campaign depressed and crying.

-She died suddenly on December 22, 1828, of a heart attack, given her symptoms according to Jackson: "excruciating pain in the left shoulder, arm, and breast."
+She died suddenly on December 22, 1828, at the age of 61 of a heart attack, given her symptoms according to Jackson: "excruciating pain in the left shoulder, arm, and breast."; symptoms that are typically on par for heart attacks in women.
 That her death came immediately before Jackson left for Washington was more than an inconvenience; it was crippling.
 He held her body tightly until he was pulled away, and he lingered at the Hermitage until the latest possible date.

-Even though her maladies began as early as 1825, Jackson always blamed his political enemies for her death.
+Even though her maladies began as early as 1825, and she was a cigar smoker, Jackson always blamed his political enemies for her death.
 "May God Almighty forgive her murderers", Jackson swore at her funeral, "I never can."

 She was buried on the grounds at the Hermitage wearing the white dress and shoes she had bought for the inaugural ball.
-Her epitaph, written by John Eaton, reads: "A being so gentle and so virtuous slander might wound, but could not dishonor."
+Her epitaph, written by John Eaton, who would later become involved in the Peggy Eaton scandal during the Jackson Administration, reads: "A being so gentle and so virtuous slander might wound, but could not dishonor."